 Ticket to Ride

-A friend suggested this Ticket to Ride board game for kids for my six and seven-year-olds to play.
+A friend suggested this Ticket to Ride board game for my six- and seven-year-olds to play.
 It has inspired lots of strategic thinking!
 The goal is to complete train routes by gathering cards of coordinating colors.
 We like to play this game before bedtime and get everyone involved.
-If you are looking for a strategy board game for elementary-aged children, THIS IS IT!
+If you want a strategy board game for elementary-aged children, THIS IS IT!

 No Stress Chess